Akuli/porcupine/docs/plugin-intro.rst

 In the rest of this tutorial, **the plugin directory** means the place where you will put your plugin.
 It can be either of the two ``plugins`` folders.
-If your plugin will be included with Porcupine, then you shouldn't use your user-specific ``plugins`` folder.
+If you want your plugin to come with Porcupine, then you shouldn't use your user-specific ``plugins`` folder.